polyaxon/polyaxon/site/docs/setup/connections/index.md

 Polyaxon is built on top of Kubernetes, so you can and in some cases will have to configure access to some resources manually.
-However for many use cases, for example connecting to an S3 bucket, using connections will reduce the amount of boilerplate in your jobs' specification files.
+However for many use cases, for example, connecting to an S3 bucket, using connections will reduce the amount of boilerplate in your jobs' specification files.

 Every Polyaxon Agent deployment can configure: